alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 </div>

 <br>
-Let's try extracting from the missing words for each group of 3.
+Let's try extracting from the missing words for each group of 3 **(looking ahead)**.
 So far, we have:

 ```
 ???